BisratGirma/bisratgirma/README.md

 -  👯 I’m looking to collaborate on mobile app projects.
 -  Ask me about Enterpreneurship, commuciation skills.
 -  📫 How to reach me: twitter.com/bisrax
-- ⚡ Fun fact: i used to love football.